ilmanzo/crystal_talk_gdg/crystal.md

     - no need to write boilerplate types
     - duck typing and monkey patching

-- the community (check out CrystalConf!)
+- the community (we just had [CrystalConf!](https://crystal-lang.org/events/2023-crystal-berlin/))

 ---
 # A language for computers

-- computer like native code
+- Computer like native code! 🤖
     - performant execution
     - low memory footprint
     - cross-platform/os